LMFonville/eyetracking-analysis/README.md

 ## Introduction

-This repository describes a series of processing steps that I use to analyse eye-tracking data.
+This repository describes a series of processing steps that I've used to analyse eye-tracking data acquired during fMRI.
 These can be run directly from R and will produce a csv output of the preprocessed data and will also render reports as html files for quality control.
 There are several R packages needed to run this pipeline (currently: dplyr, ggplot2, cowplot, markdown).
 Below are links of examples of the output as an html report with figures and code.
-I have only used this with my Tobii acquired eyegaze data.
+This data was quite messy and required downsampling, smoothing, and clipping to become useable.

-The main motivation was to make the processing steps easier to follow by visualising what is happening and providing a direct reference to the underlying code in the report.
+The main motivation for this repository was to make the processing steps easier to follow by visualising what is happening and providing a direct reference to the underlying code in the report.

 ## Report examples